lingtalfi/TheBar/discussions/clever-form-initiative.md

 2020-09-22

+### Form
+2020-09-22

+The form must have the following html attributes:

+- class: cfi-form
+- data-cfi-id: an identifier representing this form in particular amongst all the potential forms in the page

+### Controls
+2020-09-22

 - each control is either wrapped into a html element (usually div) having the following html attributes, or, if it's a standalone element which cannot wrap other elements (for instance an input type=hidden element), then it must have itself the following html attributes:
     - class: cfi-control